dtcenter/METexpress/container_deployment/README-INSTALL.md

 * model_data - a database that contains metadata about data sources,
 * and sites_data - which contains non standard domain data.

-**For METExpress there is usually only one role which is sums_data**
+**For METExpress there is usually only one role, which is sums_data**
 #### Database Credentials
 The credentials that you provide are stored in an `[INSTALL_DIR]/settings` directory with the directory structure `INSTALL_DIR/settings/appreference/settings.json` (where appreference is the deployment service name of an app, like met-upperair).
-If you are familiar with this directory and the settings.json files you can make changes with an editor and the setup program will give you the option to use the existing values as defaults.
+If you are familiar with this directory and the settings.json files you can make changes with an editor and the setup program will give you the option to use those existing values as defaults.
 Alternatively you can answer the setup questions and the program will create these files for you.

 #### Settings Directory